web3-storage/docs/docs/how-tos/store.md

 # Store

 Web3.Storage provides a simple interface for storing data, inspired by familiar web APIs like [`fetch`][mdn-fetch] and [`File`][mdn-file].
-This how-to guide will show how to use the Web3.Storage client to make your data available on the decentralized IPFS network, with persistent long-term storage provided by Filecoin.
+This guide will show how to use the Web3.Storage client to make your data available on the decentralized IPFS network, with persistent long-term storage provided by Filecoin.

 This guide focuses on the [JavaScript client library][reference-js] , which is the simplest way to use Web3.Storage.
 If you're using another language, see the [HTTP API reference][reference-http] for details on working with the underlying HTTP API.